 - Eat more simple carbs before and after a workout session for quick fuel and optimal recovery.

 - Eat more starchy and high fiber carbs throughout the day to promote fullness and better blood sugar control.

 What Are Macro Balanced Meals?

-All Trifecta meals are specifically designed to include a good balance of all three macronutrients.
-Discover more below and find the macro-balanced meal plan (carbs included!) that's right for you.
+All Trifecta meals are specifically designed to include a good balance of all three macronutrients - fat, protein and carbs!
+And a la carte allows you to be even more strategic about your nutrition by creating your own dishes, based on your unique macro needs and food preferences.
+Discover more below and find the macro-balanced meal plan that's right for you.